ABC Kids World: Character appearances

-ABC Kids World gives guests the chance to meet with many costumed characters from the different shows featured in the area.
+ABC Kids World gave guests the chance to meet with many costumed characters from the different shows featured in the area.

 Characters who can be seen in the park include B1 & B2 from Bananas in Pyjamas, Giggle & Hoot from their titular show, and Shirley Shawn the Unicorn, Dorothy the Dinosaur, Wags the Dog, Henry the Octopus and Captain Feathersword from The Wiggles.

 From time to time, live presenters from Play School and the ABC Kids strand (alongside The Wiggles) make appearances and performances at the park to advertise the area.